TL;DR Most manufacterers do not play well with Linux. ThinkPenguin Devices are designed for Linux and should always work out-of-the-box!

 I spent enough time and energy researching this that I figured I may as well share my fumblings and findings in case they are helpful to anyone.

 I am no expert.
 Please comment and critique this article if you think I am way off the mark on any points.
+My opinions and observations are my own.
+I give no guarantees and you are responsible for your own purchasing decisions.

 Marketing and Sales Confusion